kalyanamp/notes/aufs.md

   - `permission := rw|ro|rr`
   - `attribute := wh|nolwh`
 * A branch should not be shared as the writable branch between multiple aufs.
-A readonly branch can be shared.
+A read-only branch can be shared.
 * The maximum number of branches is configurable at compile time (127 by default).
 * When an unknown permission or attribute is given, aufs sets `ro` to that